cs1302uga/cs1302-ce09/README.md

    nothing added to commit but untracked files present (use "git add" to track)
    ```

    As the message suggests, your `Rectangle.java` file is untracked.
+This is because it is a
-To have Git track
+   new file that is not currently tracked by Git.
+To have Git track changes on this file,
-   changes on this file, follow the instructions in the message.
+   use the `git add` command as described in the message.

 1. Now, use Git to commit the changes that you made to your source code to your local
    copy of the repository.
 Remember to use the `-m` (message) option to give a brief,